 In 2018, the Town formed a committee who began to evaluate and develop ideas for improvements to the senior center.
-The committee developed a plan which included a bathroom and ramp, reception area for COVID-19 related needs and improved coordination of clients, replacement of faded and buckling floors, enhancement to antiquated lighting, addition of a sports equipment closet and a new private location for the visiting nurse to meet with seniors.
+The committee developed a plan which included a bathroom and ramp, reception area for

+COVID-19 related needs and improved coordination of clients, replacement of faded and buckling floors, enhancement to antiquated lighting, addition of a sports equipment closet and a new private location for the visiting nurse to meet with seniors.
 As part of this plan, in 2020, the Town completed the installation of a bathroom and ramp totaling \$255,235 funded through a combination of grant and Town funds.
-In November of 2020, the Town was awarded \$128,205 in STEAP funds toward the project with the balance of funding from a possible bond referendum in January 2021.
+In 2021, the Town was awarded \$428,205 in State grant funds to complete the project.
+The project is in the design phase with construction planned for March 2022.